bradcar/bno08x_i2c_spi_MicroPython/README.md

 3. UART MUST be set to baudrate=3000000

 In order to use SPI on most sensor boards instead of I2C you must often have to add ONE solder blob on PS1.
-On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1.
+On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1 which will set PS1 high for SPI operation.
-PS0 must be connected to a GPIO so it can be pulsed low to serve as the SPI's WAKE functionality can be performed.
+The PS0(Wake_pin) is connect to a gpio.
-Ceva specifies that PS0 and PS1 must be high during SPI operation, but PS0 is set low and then high in driver to wake bno08x.
+This driver will used the wake-pin after reset as a ‘wake’ signal taking the BNO08X out of sleep for communication with the BNO08X.

-If you put a solder blob on both PS0 and PS1, this driver is likely to hang.
+Do not put a solder blog on PS0, it must be connected to a wake_pin.

     from machine import SPI, Pin
     from spi import BNO08X_SPI